GovTechSG/seed-documentation/faqs/general-faq.md

 </details>
 <details><summary>What happens when a remote wipe is performed on a Government Managed Device (GMD)?</summary>

   Remote wipe erases all data on the device, performed only for theft, loss, or security compromise.
-For more information, refer to the [Terms and policies](terms-and-policies).
+For more information, refer to the [Terms and policies](/additional-resources/terms-and-policies).

 </details>
 <details><summary>Is remote wipe done only on devices that belong to public sector agencies?</summary>

   No, remote wipe applies to any lost or compromised GMD to prevent data breaches.
-For more information, refer to the [Terms and policies](terms-and-policies).
+For more information, refer to the [Terms and policies](/additional-resources/terms-and-policies).

 </details>

 <details><summary>What should I do if my device has been inactive for 180 days?</summary>

-If your device is no longer required to access SEED, please [offboard your device](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/offboard-device/offboard-device-from-seed).
+If your device is no longer required to access SEED, please offboard your device.
+For detailed steps on offboarding your Mac, click [here](/offboard-device/macos-offboarding-guide.md), and for Windows, click [here](/offboard-device/windows-offboarding-guide.md).
 If you still require access after being inactive for 180 days, please email enquiries_seed@tech.gov.sg for assistance.

 </details>

 <details><summary>What should I do if I want to check if my device record has been deleted?</summary>

-Log in to [SEED Dashboard](https://dashboard.seed.tech.gov.sg/) after 23rd October to see whether your device record still exists.
+Log in to [SEED Dashboard](https://dashboard.seed.tech.gov.sg/) after 26 October 2023 to see whether your device record still exists.
 If your device record does not exist, or you are unable to log into SEED Dashboard, your device records have been cleaned up.

 </details>